 Method 1: Manually remove the points from the data file

-This method is good if there are just a few points outside the boundary (less than 50) and involves the use of the Track Cursor command.
-You would use Track Cursor and click on points in a post map, and those points are highlighted in the worksheet.
-You can then delete the points in the worksheet, save the file, and reload the data.
-Those points will then be removed from the post map.
-If you have the plot and worksheet windows in a tiled view, then it makes editing of extraneous or other specific data points very easy.
+This method is good if there are just a few points outside the boundary.
+After tiling the plot document and the worksheet window, you would enable Track Cursor and click on points in the post map or base map from a data file.
+Those points are then highlighted in the worksheet, so you can then delete them.
+When you're all done, save the file and reload the data.
+Those points will then be removed from the map.

 The steps are: